np-guard/vmware-analyzer/README_Synthesis.md

 <a id="limitation"></a>
 #### limitations
-There are differences in the expression power between `NSX DFW` to `Kubernetes Network Policies`; e.g. `ICMP protocols` support depends on the network plugin and is not supported by our synthesis.
+There are differences in the expression power between `NSX DFW` to `Kubernetes Network Policies`; e.g. `ICMP` protocols are not supported by `k8s` network policies.

 ## Debugging
 The synthesize process is a complex one.
 Along it, in order to have the intent preserving synthesis as explained above,